usaid-cs/yesterday-i-learned/random.md

 - In medicine, an [indication](https://en.wikipedia.org/wiki/Indication_%28medicine%29) is a valid reason to use a certain test, medication, procedure, or surgery.
 - It is [(in 2016)](https://www.quora.com/Do-Coursera-courses-have-hard-deadlines) impossible to fail a Coursera course.
 You just get bumped to the next session and are asked to complete remaining material.
 - [3DS replaced NDS in 2011.](https://en.wikipedia.org/wiki/Nintendo_DS_family) [NDS cannot play 3DS games](https://www.nintendo.co.uk/Support/Nintendo-3DS-2DS/FAQ/Software/Can-I-play-Nintendo-3DS-games-on-my-Nintendo-DS-Nintendo-DSi-or-Nintendo-DSi-XL-/Can-I-play-Nintendo-3DS-games-on-my-Nintendo-DS-Nintendo-DSi-or-Nintendo-DSi-XL--242233.html).
 There is a [2DS](https://en.wikipedia.org/wiki/Nintendo_2DS), which is a non-3D version of the 3DS, but can play 3DS games.
-- The oldest joke still known was ["a young woman did not fart in her husband's lap"](http://www.wlv.ac.uk/about-us/news-and-events/latest-news/2008/august-2008/the-worlds-ten-oldest-jokes-revealed.php), some kind of Sumerian proverb slash fart joke.
 - Phoenix Wright [goes on](http://aceattorney.wikia.com/wiki/Ace_Attorney_Wiki) to become a professional poker player because perhaps he thought his game series was [full of plot holes](https://www.gamefaqs.com/boards/925589-phoenix-wright-ace-attorney/57102046).
 - [How to build a (gaming) PC](https://www.youtube.com/watch?v=3lrdDID3i7s).
 Remember, desktops have cables that connect the components.
 - The alphabet song is the same as twinkle twinkle little star.